Microsatellite Instability Biomarker (MSI-H)

 Each of our cells contains DNA with genes that provide instructions for our cells on how to grow, carry out specific activities, divide, or die.
 The DNA in our cells also contains segments of short repetitive DNA sequences called microsatellites.
 This microsatellite DNA serves as a biomarker for how stable our DNA is.

 The DNA is considered stable when the number of microsatellite repeats is the same in all the cells of the body, also referred to as microsatellite stable or MSS.

 DNA mismatch repair (MMR) is a quality control and “spell checking” process that makes sure the DNA is copied without errors and that the number of microsatellite repeats remains the same in all the cells.
 The MMR process relies on four main proteins: MLH1, MSH2, MSH6, and PMS2 that work together to repair mistakes in the DNA.

 In some cancer patients, the MMR process is defective.
 These cancer cells are "deficient" in mismatch repair (dMMR).
-The tumor cells in these patients may end up with too many or too few microsatellite DNA repeats compared with their healthy cells.
+The tumor cells in these patients may end up with too many microsatellite DNA repeats compared with their healthy cells.
 The inconsistent number of repeats is a biomarker for high microsatellite instability (MSI-H) and most likely dMMR.

 What does the MSI-H Biomarker mean?